Chat with us, powered by LiveChat

 How to Can Tomatoes the Easy Way – Perfect for Beginners

+If you’re a beginner in the world of canning, this post is for you.
 Tomatoes are a wonderful long-term storage food.
 Learning how to can tomatoes is a great way to store the abundance you may be getting from your garden!
 Whether you’ve spent the time and effort of growing tomatoes in your backyard or you purchased them from a local farm, don’t let any of them go to waste.
-I’m going to show you my easy, step by step instructions for how to can tomatoes; including supplies and equipment needed, how to fill the jars, how long to process them, and what to use them for later.
+I’m going to show you my easy, step by step instructions for canning tomatoes; including supplies and equipment needed, how to fill the jars, how long to process them, and what to use them for later.

 POP!
 The Best Sound Ever Heard in a Kitchen